Advancing internal trade

 Collaboration between federal, provincial and territorial governments is key to protecting Canada's interests, and is more important than ever.
 The federal government has implemented a number of measures to remove barriers to internal trade and labour mobility, but it’s through cooperation, and complimentary work that we are moving the needle forward for Canadian businesses and workers.

 The Committee on Internal Trade has been meeting at an enhanced rate, demonstrating an unprecedented level of collaboration and urgency.
-At their last meeting on July 8, 2025, federal, provincial and territorial ministers agreed to bold, transformative actions to eliminate regulatory barriers to internal trade, encourage free movement of labour and further standardize regulations across Canada.
+During their most recent meeting on November 19, 2025, federal, provincial and territorial ministers agreed to bold, transformative actions to eliminate regulatory barriers to internal trade, encourage free movement of labour and further standardize regulations across Canada.

-• Conclude negotiations for the financial services section of the CFTA, and reach an agreement in-principle.
-Entry into force of the chapter is expected by the end of fall 2025.
+• Concluded negotiations for the financial services section of the CFTA, and reached an agreement in-principle.
+Entry into force of the chapter is expected by May 2026.

-• Commit to a 30-day service standard for processing labour mobility applications, and implement a digital verification solution for tradespersons.
+• Committed to a 30-day service standard for processing labour mobility applications, and implement a digital verification solution for tradespersons.
 Several jurisdictions have already passed legislation to streamline labour mobility processes.

 • Ten jurisdictions agree to a Memorandum of Understanding (MOU) committing to advance Direct-to-Consumer (DTC) alcohol sales giving consumers the ability to order their favourite Canadian wine, spirit, beer or other alcoholic beverage directly from the producer, for personal consumption.
 Provinces and territories are working towards finalizing more detailed operating agreements required to implement DTC alcohol sales by May 2026.